Female dragonflies can lay hundreds of eggs during their adult lives, in batches over a few days or even weeks.

 A tiny tadpole-like prolarva emerges from the egg.
 If the egg is laid above water, the prolarva wriggles to safety as soon as it hatches and moults within a few hours.
 Prolarvae that hatch below water moult almost immediately.

-Dragonflies spent most of their lives in their larval stage.
+Dragonflies spend most of their lives in their larval stage.
 During its time the dragonfly catches and eats live prey at every opportunity, moulting a further 5–14 times until it is fully-grown.
 Larval development typically takes one or two years, but ranges from 2–3 months (emerald damselflies) to more than five years (Golden-ringed Dragonfly).
-Development takes longer in cooler waters where food is scarcer, whilst in warm waters there may be more than one generation per year.
+Development takes longer in cooler waters where food is scarcer, whilst in warm waters there may be a new generation every year.

-Damselfly larvae can be separated from Dragonfly larvae by their caudal llamellae, which are fin-like structures at the end of their abdomen.
+Damselfly larvae can be separated from Dragonfly larvae by their caudal lamellae, which are fin-like structures at the end of their abdomen that act as external gills.

 Dragonflies undergo incomplete metamorphosis; unlike other winged insects, such as butterflies, dragonflies do not have a pupal stage and transition straight from a larva to an adult.
 This transition, the final larval moult, takes place out of water.
 This metamorphosis is triggered by day length and temperature, and is synchronised in some species, such as Emperor Dragonfly.